 You're exactly right.

-There are a whole lot of litigation paths, so it's a busy uh network right now of lawsuits.
+So it's a busy network right now of lawsuits.

 Some are being brought by citizens, as you know, who have felt this sense of moral and legal constitutional outrage.

-Some are being bought bought by the campaign.
+Some are being brought by the campaign.

 But that brings me back to Texas.

-It certainly is the very first One being filed in the Supreme Court of the United States, which is where the founding generation said states are so important.
+It certainly is the very first one being filed in the Supreme Court of the United States, which is where the founding generation said states are so important.

 After all, we are the United States of America.